Log-benjamin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 5 Task Script adds execute permission to the owner of the file hello.
 The 6 Task Script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-The 7 Task Script adds execution permission to the owner, the group owner and the other users, to the file hello
+The 7 Task Script adds execution permission to the owner, the group owner and the other users, to the file hello The 8 Task Script sets the permission to the file hello no permisson for owner and group and all permssion for others.
+`